Silverquill / Prismari / Witherbloom / Lorehold / Quandrix

 Welcome to my Strixhaven Limited Set Review!
 I’ll be taking a look at every card in the set for Limited play and giving each card a grade and commentary.
 As always, the commentary explains what I see in the card, interesting ways to play it and gives you an idea of how good or bad I think it is.
 The grade helps drive that home, but the commentary gives you the full picture, so I encourage you to use both to gain more understanding of each card.

 0.5: Very low-end playables and sideboard material.
 (Invoke the Divine)

-Let’s start by taking a look at the Strixhaven mechanics – these are general comments about how these will work, though individual cards obviously change things up as they each interact with their mechanic differently.
+Let’s start off this Strixhaven limited set review by taking a look at the Strixhaven mechanics – these are general comments about how these will work, though individual cards obviously change things up as they each interact with their mechanic differently.